 Item value preprocessing allows to define and execute transformation rules for the received item values.

-Preprocessing is managed by a preprocessing manager process, which was added in Zabbix 3.4, along with preprocessing workers that perform the preprocessing steps.
+Preprocessing is managed by a preprocessing manager process, which has been added in Zabbix 3.4, along with preprocessing workers that perform the preprocessing steps.
 All values (with or without preprocessing) from different data gatherers pass through the preprocessing manager before being added to the history cache.
 Socket-based IPC communication is used between data gatherers (pollers, trappers, etc) and the preprocessing process.
-Either Zabbix server or Zabbix proxy (for items monitored by the proxy) is performing preprocessing steps.
+Only Zabbix server is performing preprocessing steps.